ndwnu/accessibility-map-frontend/README.md

 ## Contact

-For any inquiries or questions regarding Bereikbaarheidskaart, you can reach out to us at [info@ndw.nl](mailto:info@ndw.nl).
+For any inquiries or questions regarding Bereikbaarheidskaart, you can reach out to us at [info@ndw.nu](mailto:info@ndw.nu).